Search Language Syntax

 The preceding example query returns all groups with the display name "administrator" and all users with the display name "administrator," with any variation in casing.

 If you need to apply differing conditions to any resource type, you must use a union keyword instead of comma separation between the joined queries.
-The following shows the syntax for a query for multiple resource types where some of the resource types share conditions while others do not:
+The following shows the syntax for a query for several resource types where some resource types share conditions while others don't:

 query <resourceType>, <resourceType> resources where <conditions> union <resourceType> resources